Select Page

 Douthat: Is there anything you’ve said that you regret, in the course (of the last 8 years)?

-Vance: There are a ton of things I can point to where I can say, “I wish I struck this balance (my note: between offering something very different on foreign policy, on trade, on immigration, while also being sensitive and socially aware) a little bit differently.”
+Vance: There are a ton of things I can point to where I can say, “I wish I struck this balance (between offering something very different on foreign policy, on trade, on immigration, while also being sensitive and socially aware) a little bit differently.”

 Two: Can Economic Populism Work?